kinshukkush/Mangalam-HDPE-Pipes/README.md

 > [!TIP]
 > Use VS Code with the **Live Server** extension for the best development experience.
 Hot reload works automatically on file save.

 ---

+## 🚀 Deploying To GitHub Pages

+This project is a static site, so GitHub Pages works well once the asset paths are relative.
+That is already fixed in `index.html` and `styles.css`.

+### Publish Steps

+1. Push the repository to GitHub.
+2. Open the repo on GitHub and go to `Settings` > `Pages`.
+3. Under `Build and deployment`, set `Source` to `Deploy from a branch`.
+4. Select the branch you want to publish from, usually `main`, and set the folder to `/root`.
+5. Save the settings and wait for GitHub to build the site.
+6. Open the Pages URL GitHub shows after deployment completes.

+### Important Notes

+- Keep asset references relative, like `public/svgs/right.svg`, not `/public/svgs/right.svg`.
+- If you add new images or icons, place them under `public/` so they publish with the site.
+- If your repo name changes, GitHub Pages still works because this setup does not depend on a hard-coded base path.

+### Optional Local Check

+Before deploying, verify the site with a local server instead of opening the HTML file directly.
+That matches how GitHub Pages serves the project.

+---